SeanZhouSiyuan/JS-questions-and-examples/readme.md

 ## JavaScript Questions and Examples

-This folder contains an array of JavaScript questions and examples, ranging from dates, arrays, to strings, functions and closures.
+A collection of JavaScript-related questions and examples, including dates, arrays, strings, functions, and closures.

 ### closure-fix.md